 Pictures: Rice farmers working in the fields (between Li and Lampang).
 The new rice is everywhere in Thailand planted during the rainseason.
 Ricefarming is very labourintensive.
 The seeds are sowed in a special planting field, the young plant is later replanted manually into the real ricefield (in the picture).
 During the growth process the field has to be irrigated carefully as too much or too less water could easily damage the sensitive plant.
 After roughly four to six months the field will be drained and harvested manually.

-biggest rice producers.
+Thailand is one of the worldwide biggest rice producers.
 Cooked rice is known in South East Asia since roughly 6 to 7 thousand years.

 Picture: Rainy landscape not far from Li.
 North Thailands landscapes are specially beautiful during the rain season, Mai to October.